OmarExpo/4th-node-kea/README.md

 # 4th-node-kea

-This Repo is for Educational purposes only (please see the appropriate branch, in the drop-down menu).
+This Repo is for Educational purposes only (please see the appropriate branch, in the 'main' button drop-down).